MWKSolution/python-cheat_sheet/Standard_Library/string.md

 # or
 path = 'c:\\user\\task\\new'
 ```
-Be careful with '\' at the end !!!
+Be careful with &bsol; at the end !!!
 Raw strings with repr():
 ```python
 s = 'abc\tdef\nghi'